PixelBooty/Command-Daemon/README.md

 BootStrapper
 ============
 The Boot strapper is in charge of tracking pids.
 Creating exception helpers.
 It also loads and tracks config files written in JSON.
 By default if no config file is loaded it will set the debug flag depending on if the execution command is a debug type.
-It has one exposed event for sub process clean up which is 'OnClose'.
+It has one exposed event for sub process clean up which is 'onclose'.

 Roadmap
 =======